Toowoomba to Warwick pipeline

-The decision for the pipeline project is supported by the Queensland Government principles for water infrastructure investment as outlined in the state’s bulk water security strategy.
+The pipeline project reflects the Queensland Government principles for water infrastructure investment, as outlined in the state’s bulk water security strategy.

 You can read the full IPA report and/or a summary of the information presented and its recommendations.

-The state has worked closely with the Southern Downs Regional Council to ensure that costs for operating the pipeline when it is needed (only during droughts) are affordable for Council and its residents.
+The state has worked closely with the Southern Downs Regional Council to ensure that costs for operating the pipeline when it’s needed during drought are affordable for Council and its residents.